How to prevent you getting heart diseases:

 2.1.
 Begin by checking your personal risk of getting heart disease.
 Use NHS Choices heart age calculator – takes 3 minutes, and advises how to reduce your heart age.

 2.3.
 Don’t smoke – use free NHS local stop smoking service.
 Enter in your own health plan.

 2.4.
-Keep your blood pressure down – here is how.
+Keep your blood pressure down – here are 5 steps you can take.

 2.6.
 Want to know what it is like to have a heart attack?
 Got 2 minutes?
 Watch your own heart attack, a video by British Heart Foundation.

 2.8.
 Here are 12 extra ways to cut your blood pressure without drugs.
 Small changes can improve your health [10, 25].

 2.9.
 Actions?
 Have you shared a personal, written, management plan to reduce your heart risks with your doctor ?
 If not, start to draft your own health plan and take to discuss with your GP.
 Keep on adding to it, e.g. as the high blood pressure guideline changed in Nov.
 2017! .

 3. Actions if heart emergency near you.
 Think and act FAST:

 If it could be a heart attack, get help immediately, says St John Ambulance, If you experience any of these heart attack warning signs.
 Call 999.
 Give the person a 300 mg aspirin. if you feel: